ilyashamza70/Micrium_STM32F446RE/README.md

 ## Setup
 To be able to setup the environment, we required some development tools.
 We needed the configuration data and parameters for our specific board along with an environment to build and flash our code onto the board.
 For this we made use of
 ###   PlatformIO
-            *italic* PlatformIO is a cross-platform IDE (Integrated Development Environment) for microcontroller-based embedded systems and embedded development.
-PlatformIO IDE can be installed on top of Visual Studio Code, which is what we have done for this project.
+            *PlatformIO is a cross-platform IDE (Integrated Development Environment) for microcontroller-based embedded systems and embedded development.
+PlatformIO IDE can be installed on top of Visual Studio Code, which is what we have done for this project.*
 ###    STM32CubeMX
-            *italic* STM32CubeMX is a graphical software, Graphical User Interface (GUI), offered by ST to help with the configuration and initialization of C-code for STM32 microcontrollers and microprocessors.
+            *STM32CubeMX is a graphical software, Graphical User Interface (GUI), offered by ST to help with the configuration and initialization of C-code for STM32 microcontrollers and microprocessors.*